cloud-native-toolkit/itz-ibmcloud-airgap-documentation/README.md

 If your customer is not running ROKS, then you can run `oc apply -f "/tmp/airgap_image_policy_zJwCrj3GE"`

 In ROKS, you need to manually update the nodes.
-To do so, for each `-mirror` in the list above, create the following snippet.
+To do so, for each mirror in `spec.repositoryDigestMirrors` in the list above, create the following snippet.

 ```text
 [[registry]]